yoshiodeveloper/magicnumber/README.md

 docker run -t --rm yoshiodeveloper/magicnumber -f dataset.json
 ```

-You can also pass the dataset using *pipes*.
+You can also pass the dataset content using *pipes*.
 Use the parameter "-i" on docker.

 ```bash
 cat dataset.json | docker run -i --rm yoshiodeveloper/magicnumber